 There was a point in my life where getting a basic handle on the meaning of these tattoos was part of my day-to-day work, but the more I read, the more I recognized the broader ethnographic value of this information.
 “Under-dog” culture, more often than not, does not get recorded.
 This encyclopedia set makes sure that this cultural information will not get erased.

 I am a sucker for the social history of almost anything.
 As I browse through my shelves, I see I have books on the social history of: salt, the telegraph, codfishing, the machine-gun, milk, opium, money, paper, stock futures, networks & hierarchies and yes, butter.

-Similarly, the Bradt travel guide to Iraq captures a snap shot of a country before it disintegrates into violence.
-Released just before the 2nd Iraq War, it’s poignant reminder of just how fragile modern civilization actually is.
+Similarly, the Bradt travel guide to Iraq captures a snap shot of the country before it disintegrated into violence.
+Released just before the 2nd Iraq War, it’s a poignant reminder of just how fragile modern civilization actually is.
 Iraq was literally filled with museums and historic sites of massive significance to world culture.
 While some of these remain, many were destroyed during the insurgency that began following the 2003 invasion, or more recently by ISIS.